IsaakBM/cesmle-ocn-fetch/README.md

 - default future variables are:
   `thetao`, `so`, `ph`, `o2`, `chl`, `uo`, `vo`, `zooc`, `zos`, `mlotst`, and `siconc`
-- `zooc` is future-only in the current product workflow; it is not included in the default baseline set
+- `zooc` has no configured trusted baseline and normally stops at delta.
+Its presence in the future filter allows custom products to be discovered; absent diagnostic-only outputs are skipped, and it is not a baseline default
 - `future/` stores curated future/downscaled products
 - future products preserve model, realization/member-or-statistic, scenario, variable, window, and resolution